mtwind/mtwind/README.md

 My name is Matthew Wind and I am an aspiring software developer graduating from Purdue University in 2026.

-I am proficient in various languages and hope to gain more experience through full stack development before entering the industry full time.

 I am particularly interested in the finance industry and algorithmic trading as I enjoy a fast paced environment.

 Outside of SWE, here are some things I enjoy: